hecko-yes/hecko.my.to/about/index.md

-squeeze me, lay on me, bring some friends over, [compress me into a zip file](https://twitter.com/mgracereyn/status/1506816355416227842) mostly just lay on me though, especially if you're a large quadruped apparently this is an autism thing, so much so they [invented an autist squisher](https://en.wikipedia.org/wiki/Hug_machine) in fantasy scenarios it can and will get more extreme, [here's a bit of a weird example](https://www.furaffinity.net/view/47408337/) **(note that the artist's other images are weirder)**
+squeeze me, lay on me, bring some friends over, [compress me into a zip file](https://twitter.com/mgracereyn/status/1506816355416227842) mostly just lay on me though, especially if you're a large quadruped

+apparently this is an autism thing, so much so they [invented an autist squisher](https://en.wikipedia.org/wiki/Hug_machine) though also when i was like 10 my family had a thing where we'd lay on each other and call it a sandwich, maybe that's what made me like it?

+in fantasy scenarios it can and will get more extreme, [here's a bit of a weird example](https://www.furaffinity.net/view/47408337/) **(note that the artist's other images are kinda objectionable)**

 ## squishiness

-in contrast to fluffiness, which i do enjoy but am very picky about (plus i just tend to prefer this) i just wanna smother my face in a big marshmallowy dragon belly (or huge squishy tail) is that weird (yes) that or push down on a furry's pawpads or a pony's hoof you'll notice most of my [fursonæ](/fursonae/) have no hard bits anywhere (sometimes not even bones), this is why
+in contrast to fluffiness, which i do enjoy but am very picky about (plus i just tend to prefer this) i just wanna smother my face in a big marshmallowy dragon belly (or huge squishy tail) is that weird (yes) that or fidget with a toony anthro's pawpads or a pony's hoof you'll notice most of my [fursonæ](/fursonae/) have no hard bits anywhere (sometimes not even bones), this is why

 ## cold water